JoelWhit/CommandPump/README.md

 as possible by handling the orchestration between all of these elements.

 ## Getting Started
-The quickest way to get started is to install MSMQ by running the following PowerShell command as administator:
+The quickest way to get started is to install MSMQ by running the following PowerShell command as administrator:
 ```powershell
 Enable-WindowsOptionalFeature -Online -FeatureName "MSMQ-Server", "MSMQ-Container"
 #Disable-WindowsOptionalFeature -Online -FeatureName "MSMQ-Server", "MSMQ-Container"